davidnmbond/GaGa/README.md

 ## About

-Soma FM is a fork of the GaGa app, specifically for Som FM
+Soma FM is a fork of the GaGa app, specifically for Soma FM

 ## The streams file